Alirezaesmaeili1/first_game_jam/README.md

 # first_game_jam
-one minute game jam and the theme is under water
+this is 2D game made with unity engine for one minute game jam and the theme is under water start project in 8/1/2022